discrete-notes/discrete-notes.github.io/_posts/2019-06-20-local-model.md

 This post is a list of pointers to books and surveys about distributed graph algorithms (LOCAL model, CONGEST model, and friends).
-I probably missed some texts, as typing "local model" in a search engine is not very helpful if you are not looking for top model agencies.
+I probably missed some references, as typing "local model" in a search engine is not very helpful if you are not looking for top model agencies.
 Other references are most welcome!